Float

 assert(2.0 * 1.5 == 3.0, "Float multiplication");

-The 'f' suffix selects single-precision (32-bit) floats.
-Single-precision takes half the memory of a regular float and is common in graphics and audio code where exact decimal values matter less than speed or size.
+The f suffix selects single-precision floats, which take half the memory of a regular float but have fewer decimal digits of accuracy.
+This trade-off is common in graphics and audio code where exact decimal values matter less than speed or memory.

 x = 0.1f + 2 * 1.0f;